Best SSH Client for Mac 2026: What Actually Works

 Verdict: iTerm2 is the best terminal emulator on Mac.
 But it's still just a terminal.
 If your problems involve file management, monitoring, and multi-server organization, iTerm2 doesn't solve them - it just gives you a nicer window to run the same commands in.

-Termius is probably the most popular dedicated SSH client in the market right now, with over 2 million users.
+Termius is probably the most popular dedicated SSH client in the market right now.
 It's polished, cross-platform, and has a clean UI that makes server management feel modern.

 Convenience vs cloud security concerns